Business Code of Conduct

 Digital Edge’s Board of Managers may from time to time adopt separate policies with respect to board members’ conflicts of interest in order to address the particular circumstances arising from their role as members of the board and to comply with the terms of the Limited Partnership Agreement.
 Any such policy will supersede the conflicts of interest guidelines above to the extent applicable.

-For further information, please refer to the Company’s Conflict of Interest Policy.
+For further information, please refer to the Company’s Conflicts of Interest Policy.

 Harassment, Discrimination and Workplace Violence